ForbesLindesay/atdatabases/website/blog/2019-07-29-sql-injection.md

 1. Using a query builder like "knex" that lets you safely construct SQL statements using a JavaScript API.
 2. Using an ORM like Sequelize that maps your database into a native feeling JavaScript API.

+These are a great option for accessing databases without risking SQL injection.
+If they work for you, please continue using them.
 The biggest problem with both of these is that they separate you from the actual SQL, which often means you miss opportunities to take advantage of the most useful/powerful features of databases, and can lead to much less efficient code.
 I've found that the more I actually use SQL directly, the less I dislike working with it.

+> If you like working with node.js and databases, you could be perfect for a role as a [Senior JavaScript Full-Stack Developer](https://threadsstyling.workable.com/jobs/748730) at [Threads](https://www.threadsstyling.com/careers).